trek-view/basecamp/_posts/2021-04-09-measuring-air-quality-portable-part-2.md

 The holes in the casing are on the front so I made sure these were facing forward to capture the airflow.
 I'm not sure if this is recommended, especially when traveling fairly quickly on a bicycle as I did for this test.

-Living close to a number of airports, air quality is always at the back of my mind as planes fly over.
-I decided to take a quick bike ride with my AtmoTube Pro to capture some measurements.
+Living close to a number of airports, air quality is always at the back of my mind as planes fly over so I decided to take a quick bike ride with my AtmoTube Pro to capture some measurements.

 <img class="img-fluid" src="/assets/images/blog/2021-04-09/atmotube-settings-2.png" alt="AtmoTube App Settings" title="AtmoTube App Settings" />